Adjusting entries are an important and often necessary part of your accounting!

 - Credit Cash

-A depreciation adjustment is made to reflect the cost of equipment or buildings that have been used up during the accounting period.
+A depreciation adjustment is made to reflect the cost of assets such as equipment or buildings that have been used up during the accounting period, whether it is annual, January through December, or even on a monthly basis, say from the beginning of January to the end of January.

-An estimate of that depreciation is made at the beginning of the accounting period and then an adjustment is made at the end of the period to reflect the actual depreciation during that span.
+An estimate of that depreciation is made at the beginning of the accounting period.
+Then an adjustment is made at the end of the period to reflect the actual depreciation during that span.

-This gives you a basic idea of how to go about computing and recording adjustments.
+This gives you a basic idea of how to go about computing and recording adjustments throughout the accounting cycle.

 It is a vital component of accounting for any business but especially for small businesses that can live and die by the accuracy of their books.
-It’s very important to make these adjustments accurately.
+It’s very important to make these adjustments accurately so that you have a clear picture and summary of your financial situation at the end of an accounting period.